 - The acute explosion – As phase one evolves, a triggering event sets off the battery.
 The victim should look for certain characteristics of an aggressor, such as verbal abuse and threats.

 Domestic Abuse is a Crime in Jersey City

-Under the New Jersey Prevention of Domestic Violence Act, following criminal charges can be held against you:
+Under the New Jersey Prevention of Domestic Violence Act, the following criminal charges can be held against you:

 - Terroristic Threats